lshlshlsh666/CovEstimate/README.md

 A comprehensive Python library for estimating covariance matrices in financial applications, implementing both unconditional and conditional covariance estimation methods.
 This project compares three state-of-the-art unconditional covariance estimators—Linear Shrinkage (LS), Quadratic Inverse Shrinkage (QIS), and Average Oracle (AO)—as priors for the Dynamic Conditional Correlation (DCC) model in large-scale portfolio optimization.

+**Note**: This project is a replication and Python implementation of the methodology presented in [Bongiorno & Challet (2024)](https://www.tandfonline.com/doi/full/10.1080/14697688.2024.2372053), which compares DCC-based covariance estimation methods using different unconditional priors.

 **Key Finding**: Our empirical evaluation on 500 U.S. equities (2000-2024) reveals that LS consistently delivers the strongest risk-adjusted performance in unconstrained settings, achieving an annualized Sharpe ratio of 1.58 with 81.5% cumulative return.
 This project is part of the Baruch MFE Capstone.

 ## Features